 That electoral defeat gave term limits a new mandate and put a damper on legislative action regarding term limits for several years.
 Finally, in 2015, a bill was again introduced, and the League supported An Act To Eliminate Term Limits for Legislators, but the measure failed (LWVME testimony, LD 182).
 During the same session, the League opposed resolutions calling for an amendment to the U.S. Constitution to institute term limits for Congressional office (LWVME testimony, HP 804 and SP 499).

-The issue of term limits for members of Congress came up again in the 128th Legislature in a joint resolution that included, among other provisions, limiting the terms of office for the officials of the federal government and for members of Congress.
+The issue of term limits for members of Congress came up again in the 128th Legislature (2017-2018) and subsequently in the form of a joint resolution that included, among other provisions, limiting the terms of office for the officials of the federal government and for members of Congress.
 (LWVME testimony, HP 987).
-The resolution did not pass.
+The resolution did not pass, nor has it passed in subsequent incarnations.